jackwebdev/days-since-stem-cell-transplant/README.md

 # A Create React App made for a family member
-This is the code to a quick project I made for a family member who had a stem cell transplant.
-The main purpose of this is for them to see how many days and their milestones in real time.
+This react app was made for a family member who recently had a stem cell transplant.
+It's set up to show them their time since their transplant and their milestones.